Carina-P/hire-hens/README.md

 - Checkout page:
     - Possibility to pay with card.
     - If user is logged in,  personal information is given.
-    - If anonymous user, user has to fill in information necessary to pay.
+    - If anonymous user, user has to fill out necessary information to pay.
 - Order confirmation page:
     - A confirmation that the order is added to database and information what the order consists of.
 - Profile page: